• Skip to primary navigation

 This branch of the Holiday Inn chain of hotels is half a mile from Alexandra Stadium and promises a business centre, a restaurant, a bar, a free buffet breakfast, a conference space and free parking.
 More details.

-Practically right next to the stadium is the Waverley Hotel.
-It's not fancy, but it's a perfectly good 3 star hotel with all the usual stuff; wifi, parking, breakfast, etc. Oh, and there's a random red phone box in the hall for some reason too.
+Practically right next to the stadium is the Crewe Arms Hotel.
+It's not fancy, but it's a perfectly good 3 star hotel with all the usual stuff; wifi, parking, breakfast, etc. It's also got a bar that shows the football, and best of all, it's super cheap.
 More details.

 As an old-style railway town it’s fair to say that there are a number of good drinking establishments in Crewe.
 Here are some of our favourites: